 How should JPEGs be arranged?
 How are JPEGs viewed?

 JPEGs should be arranged chronologically, starting with earliest image to most recent.
-JPEGs are viewed one at a time, as projections.
+JPEGs are projected and viewed one at a time.

 How big do my images need to be?